What is a Learning Lab?

 Step 2: The Studio Lab Experience

-Research consistently shows that instruction is most effective when delivered in groups of 3-6.
-Our In Person Learning Labs have a max of 12 students (15 for our Ages 8-12 labs), so that we can operate within the Zone of Proximal Development (ZPD).
-Small groups allow the educator to provide immediate feedback and scaffold instruction to the exact level where a child is challenged but not overwhelmed.
+Research consistently shows that instruction is most effective when delivered in small groups.
+Our In Person Learning Labs have a max of 16 students.
+Small groups allow the educator to provide immediate feedback and scaffold instruction to the exact level where a child is challenged but not overwhelmed (working in the Zone of Proximal Development - ZPD).
+ZPD shows what a child can do with support while building confidence on that task and working towards independence.

 2. The Power of Center Rotations